cs0320-f25/typescript-csv-Eestienne51/README.md

     Functionality + Extensibility
     LLM

-    4) As a user if in one my input strings there is a new line character or extra quotes, the parser will deal with this appropriately so I don't have to worry about changing my data into the format that is needed.
+    4) As a user if in one my input strings there is a new line character or extra quotes, the parser will deal with this appropriately so I don't have to worry about changing my data into a specific format.
     Functionality
     LLM